22 Paying the Price

 Ruddie straightened the ship, pulling the McKanzel vessel close.
 Josah, Conall, and two others swung on ropes and landed on the deck.
 Caleb, with hands tied in front of him, stood in front of Jeera.
 Delmar and Manish huddled in a corner.

 Defiant to the end, Jeera pulled out a ship knife and held it to Caleb’s side.
-“You didn’t keep your word!” he shouted.
+“You didn’t keep your word!” he screeched.

-Before Jeera could respond, Caleb lifted his boot and drove his heel into his foot.
+Before Jeera could respond, Caleb lifted his boot and drove his heel into Jeera’s foot.
 He swung his head back, hitting the McKanzel boy’s nose.
-Jeera dropped the knife, then raise his hand, trying to stem the blood flow.
+Dropping the knife, Jeera raised his hand, trying to stem the blood flowing down his face.

-Caleb ran to his brothers, allowing one of the crew to cut his binds.
+Caleb ran to his brothers, then held his hands out as a crew member cut his binds.
 “Get him on the Molly Red,” ordered Conall.

-The young Evermore held one of the ropes.
-Those on the Molly Red pulled him up to safety.
-“Ruddie says he can’t hold the ship must longer,” shouted Caleb as he swung the rope back.
+The young Evermore held tight to one of the ropes, allowing those on the Molly Red to pull him up to safety.
+Conall sighed with relief when he saw Caleb aboard the ship.

 Going as planned, Josah saw Captain Munro towering on the starboard side of the Molly Red.
 He carried a rock with one of Yeva’s wraps securing the promised document.
 Lifting both hands above his head, he threw the stone into the McKanzel ship.

-“Grab the ropes and get off their ship!” he yelled at his crew.
+“Grab the ropes and get off their ship!” he commanded his crew.

 The Captain ordered those on the Molly Red to cut the ropes holding the McKanzel ship, except for the last one.
 “Ruddie, swing hard portside!”